onflow/fcl-js/packages/react-native-sdk/README.md

 - `<Connect />` - Wallet connection button with built-in profile modal
 - `<Profile />` - Displays connected wallet information with disconnect option

+## 🔗 WalletConnect Deeplinks

+This SDK uses `wc-redirect` as the deeplink path for WalletConnect redirects (e.g., `myapp://wc-redirect`).
+When a wallet approves a connection or transaction, it redirects back to your app using this path.

+To prevent navigation flashes, you can intercept this path using Expo Router's `+native-intent.tsx`.
+See [Expo Router Native Intent documentation](https://docs.expo.dev/router/advanced/native-intent/) for details.

 ## 📚 Full Documentation

 Looking for full API docs, examples, and usage tips?